Introduction to Creative Project Management: Beginner's Guide

 Every creative project must have clear written goals and objectives to guide the team on where to focus their efforts.
 With direct expectation of the project, creatives are less likely to be at a loss for what to do.
 To better list out the project’s objectives, creative project managers can implement the SMART goal when planning out their project.

-1. Progress and Performance Monitor
+Regular Progress and Performance Monitoring

 Make it a habit to seek out feedback and performance checks.
 While it is less about whether your team is doing their task, it is more about how the project management for creatives was applied.
-Plus, whether the project deliverables were possible to be delivered within the set timeline.

-1. Risk Management
+Risk Management

-Part of a key principle that tends to be overlooked for creative project management is analysing the risks that could happen within a project.
+Part of the key requirements that tend to be overlooked for creative project management is analysing the risks that could happen within a project.
 Creative projects tend to have unpredictable outcomes with their chaotic nature.
-Here is a list of what you can take note of:

-How Does the Creative Project Management Process Look Like?
+What Does the Process Look Like?

 Step 1: Brainstorm Session